 As you can see, the difference in price between the providers will definitely add up over time.
 If you’re looking for the cheapest renters insurance, the best thing to do is to compare quotes from at least two providers.

-All of the best renters insurance companies offer discounts.
+All of the best insurance companies offer discounts to give you the cheapest renters insurance rates, especially as a new customer.
 The most common discounts include:

 - Multi-Policy: Available if you have an auto insurance or other policy with the same company.